Liverpool: Where the Mersey Meets the Music and the Pubs Never Forget

 Morning: Albert Dock—But Skip the Obvious

 Albert Dock (53.3996°N, -2.9916°W) is where everyone starts.
 It's fine.
 The buildings are handsome—biggest collection of Grade I-listed warehouses in the country, if that means anything to you.
+Five stories of cast iron, brick, and stone, built between 1841 and 1847, and revolutionary in their day because they were fireproof and allowed ships to load directly inside.
 But here's what the guidebooks won't tell you: come at 8 AM before the tour buses arrive, when the place is empty and the water's still and you can actually hear yourself think.

 The Pump House pub opens at 11 AM and does a decent pint.
 The Anchor sculpture is... an anchor.
 Move on.